What age group do you serve?

 Do you assign homework?

-Students in 1st – 3rd typically do not have homework assignments.
-As students become older and more capable of independent work, homework is assigned in a thoughtful way to reinforce and deepen understanding of topics taught at school without assigning so much work that students are unable to participate in extracurricular activities, family time and other learning opportunities that are essential aspects of a student’s holistic growth.
+Students in 1st – 3rd grade (Early Childhood Education years) do not have required homework assignments.
+During these grades, playing math games and reading at home for fun are the best way to support your child’s educational progress and help him or her develop a lifelong love of learning.
+As students become older and more capable of independent work, progressively difficult homework is assigned in a thoughtful way to reinforce and deepen understanding of topics taught at school without assigning so much work that students are unable to participate in extracurricular activities, family time and other learning opportunities that are essential aspects of a student’s holistic growth.
 For example, 4th and 5th grade students may be assigned independent home book study projects.
-If parents have strong feelings in favor of additional homework opportunities, they may request additional activities from teachers to practice at home with their children.
+If parents have strong feelings in favor of homework opportunities at any grade, they may request additional activities from teachers to practice at home with their children.

 How will I know my child is learning since your focus is not on standardized testing?

 Our teachers are constantly evaluating the students’ learning through authentic means, including essays, projects, and weekly knowledge checks.
+Using IXL, parents receive instant feedback on where their student is performing, and teachers also use this information on an ongoing basis to meet students where they are and ensure that every child thrives.
 Our small class size allows teachers to sit down with students regularly to observe and verify their understanding of class topics.
-While standardized testing is optional and we never “teach to the test,” we do administer the released STAAR test to students starting in 3rd grade as one more source of qualitative input into student progress and to introduce students to the experience of test taking.
+While we never “teach to the test,” we do administer a standardized test three times yearly to students starting in 3rd grade as one more source of qualitative input into student progress and to introduce students to the experience of test taking.

 We are not Jewish.
 Can we still enroll?